 You can see why it’s really important for diabetics to take extra care of their feet: The decreased nerve sensitivity means that as a diabetic, you may not feel and therefore notice any sores or other problems; and the reduced blood flow means that the body’s healing ability is impaired.

-As a result, if left unnoticed and/or untreated, sores, ingrown toenails and other problems can lead to infection.
+As a result, if left unnoticed and/or untreated, sores, ingrown toenails and other problems may lead to infection.

-Infection can cause serious health complications, such as ulcers and even lead to amputation of toes or feet.
+Infection can cause serious health complications, such as ulcers and even the possibility of amputation of toes or feet.

 Is There a Diabetes Podiatrist Near Me?